x676f64/secureum-mind_map/quizzes/Ethereum101 Quiz.md

 ___
 #### Q22 EVM is not a von Neumann architecture because
-A. It was co-founded by Vitalik Buterin, not John von Neumann
+- [ ] A) It was co-founded by Vitalik Buterin, not John von Neumann

-B. Program instructions are stored separately from data
+- [ ] B) Program instructions are stored separately from data

-C. Program instructions are stored in a ROM not RAM
+- [ ] C) Program instructions are stored in a ROM not RAM

-D. It is quasi Turing complete
+- [ ] D) It is quasi Turing complete

 <details>
 	<summary>Click the reveal the answer</summary>